brazilianmonk/brazilianmonk.github.io/pages/youtube-projects.md

 This is where I currently host all my YouTube content including:

 - **English Language for Monks**: My English Language lessons given in IIT (SL).
-- **Abhidhamma Lectures**: Abhidhamma lessons I gave covering the first 5 chapters of the Abhidhammatthasaṅgaga
+- **Abhidhamma Lectures**: Abhidhamma lessons I gave covering the first 5 chapters of the Abhidhammatthasaṅgaha
-- **Recitations**: Recitations of Dhamma texts with my flamenco-inspired style.
+- **Recitations**: Recitations of Dhamma texts.

 #### Visit the channel:
 <a href="https://youtube.com/playlist?list=PLXMGw7BI8gLVn_DKTX82nQ2Q0uWdUJpLT&feature=shared" target="_blank" class="btn">📺 A Playlist</a>